Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   rect {radius} - Admin command to unclaim an area.
   - purge {# as in days} (townless) - Deletes old residents.
     - Optional townless flag will limit purge to only residents who are not part of a town.
+  - purge {# as in days} {townname} - Deletes old residents.
+    - Optional townname flag will limit purge to only residents who are a part of that town.
   - mysqldump
     - When your config has save & load set to mysql you can use this command to dump the mysql database to flatfile.
   - database